nabury/HPAI/README.md

 Download the entire folder and set it analysis folder as your working directory within the Chapter files.
 The analysis folder contains all the data/results files needed to recreate the plots.

+**Note:** Please contact me directly if you require the data file 'bangladeshpoultrydata_clean.rds' for the Chapter 3 analysis

 ---

 ### HPAI app folder